kevinfaridap/telegram-app-backend/README.md

    <img src="https://user-images.githubusercontent.com/74039235/119268981-91241080-bc1f-11eb-8c7d-f5f0b8135566.png" style="margin-left: auto; margin-right: auto;" />
   </p>
   <p align="center">
    This Api is for Telegram App.
+These are documentation for backend telegram apps that explain how to install and run the backend.
   </p>